| |

 Instructions

 1. In a Dutch oven or stock pot, heat olive oil to medium.
-Add onion, carrots and celery and cook 7-8 minutes or until soft.
-Add spinach/kale, garlic, oregano, Italian seasoning, salt and black pepper and sauté 1-2 minutes, until greens are wilted.
+Add onion, carrots and celery; cook 7-8 minutes or until soft.
+Add garlic, oregano, Italian seasoning, salt and black pepper; sauté 1-2 minutes, until fragrant.

-2. Add diced tomatoes with juice, beans, pasta, stock and Parmesan rind to the pot and bring to a slow simmer.
+2. Add diced tomatoes, beans and stock; bring to a simmer.
+Add pasta and Parmesan rind to the pot; bring to a slow simmer.
 Cook 8-10 minutes or until pasta is almost al dente.
-Stir in zucchini and cook 2-3 more minutes.
+Stir in green beans, zucchini and spinach or kale; cook 2-3 more minutes or until veggies are slightly soft.

 3. Scoop minestrone into bowls and top with fresh basil and freshly grated Parmesan cheese.